khlee42/mywebsite/content/post/wise2022/index.md

 ---
 title: WISE 2022
-subtitle: '"Equalizing access: The effects of ride-sourcing technology on spatial inequality" has been accepted for presentation at CIST 2022 👋'
+subtitle: '"Equalizing access: The effects of ride-sourcing technology on spatial inequality" has been accepted for presentation at WISE 2022 👋'

 # Summary for listings and search engines
-summary: '"Equalizing access: The effects of ride-sourcing technology on spatial inequality" has been accepted for presentation at CIST 2022 👋'
+summary: '"Equalizing access: The effects of ride-sourcing technology on spatial inequality" has been accepted for presentation at WISE 2022 👋'

 # Link this post with a project
 projects: []